BAPTIST CHURCH OF ELKRIDGE

 April 1996, Rev. Moore’s vision led Unity to the task of building an Educational Wing.
 Upon completion it was dedicated by the United Baptist Convention, Rev. John L. Wright, President.

-In 2000, Rev. Samuel Moore announced his retirement and recommended Rev. Philip L. Moore, Sr., as Pastor.
-Rev. Philip Moore was accepted, appointed by the Board and installed as Pastor of Unity Baptist Church in February 2002.
-Rev. Moore continues to serve to this present time.
+In 2000, Rev. Samuel Moore announced his retirement and warmly recommended Rev. Philip L. Moore, Sr. as his successor.
+Embraced and appointed by the Board, Rev. Philip Moore was formally installed as the Pastor of Unity Baptist Church in February 2002, marking the beginning of a profound spiritual chapter for the congregation.